|

-Gellert Bath – History and luxury combined
+Gellert Bath – History and luxury combined in Budapest

 Fancy a relaxing spa day in Budapest?
 Gellert Thermal Bath is the perfect place with Turkish heritage and modern facilities for a soothing experience.

 Stretching above a bunch of valuable mineral springs, Budapest is often called the spa city.
 The healing powers of these springs have been praised ever since the Roman times, then the Turkish occupation of Hungary, to this today.
 The past few decades have witnessed an exceptionally increasing interest in spa culture in Budapest from locals and tourists alike.
 Among the 4-5 most prominent thermal baths in Budapest, Gellert Bath is a distinguished one.
-Some even say that it rivals its most famous counterpart, Széchenyi Bath.
+Some even say that it rivals its most famous counterpart, Szechenyi Bath.
 Located between Gellert hill and Liberty Bridge on the Buda side of the city, Gellert Bath is part of the prestigious Hotel Gellért but also operates separately as a thermal spa.
 Its rich Turkish heritage, as well as countless healing and relaxing facilities make it worth a visit during your stay in Budapest, be it any time of the year.
 Before directing you to the pools, we will show you the most important bits and pieces of Gellért Bath.
 Let’s dive right in!

 The history of Gellért Bath